loadero/examples/javascript/README.md

-Scripts are saved under `tests` directory where they are divided based on the script theme, for example, if you need examples for scripts from Nightwatch tutorial blog series, check `nw_tutorial` folder.
-Each script also references original article so you can find more detailed explanation about it.
+Scripts are saved under `tests` directory where they are divided based on the script theme, for example, if you need examples for scripts from Nightwatch tutorial blog series, check `nw_tutorial` directory.

 ## Setup